tony-shifflett/lessonOne/README.md

 Together we will create the design in the above mockup using HTML & CSS.
 Although we will be using VSCode for the majority of the class for this particular exercise we will use a `CodePen` as this will allow for easy sharing and troubleshooting.

-Fork this Codpen if you haven't already done so: [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/WNwwdaE)
+Fork this CodePen (if you haven't already done so) [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/WNwwdaE)

 #### Starting Over